MovieStiles/Cryptography/Polygraphic/README.md

 #Polygraphic Ciphers

 A **polygraphic cipher** is one in which blocks of plaintext are replaced by blocks of ciphertext.
-This can easily be compared to a polyalphabetic substitution cipher, but this with splitting the text into blocks, or matrices.
-Generally the block size is known, but that's not a big problem.
+This can easily be compared to a polyalphabetic substitution cipher, but this is with splitting the text into blocks, or matrices.

 Since this involves matrices, this section does assume some knowledge of a few basic operations.
 Namely: Matrix addition, scalar multiplication, and matrix multiplication.
 Ideas presented in the Monoalphabetic and Polyaphbetic ciphers are also fair game.